+7. Networking

-- The Charity is pleased to work with Student Action for Refugees (STAR), based in the same building, to share experiences and support people with a refugee background into higher education.
+• The Charity is pleased to work with Student Action for Refugees (STAR), based in the same building, to share experiences and support people with a refugee background into higher education.
 The STAR staff member responsible for the widening participation programme gives a talk to each group of participants on the Preparation for Higher Education course, to explain the university application process, and campus scholarships coordinated by STAR.

-Many of the scholarships coordinated by STAR are located at universities outside London, and most of the Charity's participants need to stay in London, for work, accommodation, or family reasons, so regretfully most of the Charity's students have been unable to benefit from the STAR scheme. - The Charity has forged a cooperative arrangement with CIRLE (Community Integration for Refugees through Culture, Language and Employment), to share experiences and support asylum seekers and refugees with English language and employment opportunities and signposting. - 9 The Charity continues to produce a Newsletter.
-In 2020 two Newsletters were produced, Summer 2020/Issue 3 and Winter 2020/Issue 4.
-These are available on the website, please look under 'HOME/ Newsletters'. - 10 Due to COVID-19, the Charity was not able to hold a Refugee Week event 2020 following the successful event it held in 2019 in partnership with UCL Institute of Education. - 11 The Charity is a member of the Refugee Council, Bond (the International Development Network), the Small Charities Coalition, and the National Council for Voluntary Organisations (NCVO). - 12 The Charity has one full time employee (the Director, who is also the founder) and 10 volunteers (6 of whom are Trustees).
-Volunteers assist in fundraising, preparing for and organising meetings, and other tasks.
-We are very grateful to the Director and all volunteers for their work on behalf of the Charity.
+Many of the scholarships coordinated by STAR are located at universities outside London, and most of the Charity's participants need to stay in London, for work, accommodation, or family reasons, so regretfully most of the Charity's students have been unable to benefit from the STAR scheme.

+- The Charity has forged a cooperative arrangement with CIRLE (Community Integration for Refugees through Culture, Language and Employment), to share experiences and support asylum seekers and refugees with English language and employment opportunities and signposting. - 8.
+The Charity produced two Newsletters in 2021, Summer 2021/Issue 3 and Winter 2021/Issue These are available on the website, please look under 'HOME/ Newsletters.' - 9.
+The Charity is a member of the Refugee Council, the Small Charities Coalition, and the National Council for Voluntary Organisations (NCVO).